gptme

 A great coding agent, but general-purpose enough to assist in all kinds of knowledge-work.

-One of the first agent CLIs created (Spring 2023) β and still in very active development.
+Codex, Cursor, and Warp β one of the first agent CLIs (Spring 2023), still in very

 π Table of Contents